Azure/ResourceModules/docs/wiki/GettingStarted.md

 If you are forking or cloning the repository, you can use 'tokens' inside your parameter files.
 Tokens allow you to test deploying modules in your own environment (i.e. using tokens for your naming conventions), or apply other customizations to your resources (i.e. using your own subscription ID inside a Resource ID string).
 See details in the [Parameter File Tokens Design](./ParameterFileTokens.md).

 The repository contains a [Settings.json](https://github.com/Azure/ResourceModules/blob/main/settings.json) that has a default token called `namePrefix`.
 You can use a custom value here and then start adding the tokens in your parameter files.
-The tokens default format is `<<tokenName>>` (i.e. `<<namePrefix>>`).
+The tokens default format is `<<tokenName>>` (i.e. `sxx`).
 Here is an example token:

 ```json
 "localTokens": {